Skip to content

 Academic Coursework

-• One 2 hour course that teaches how to succeed inside and outside the classroom at Clemson.
+• STEM Start students will also be enrolled in CU 1010 course that teaches how to succeed inside and outside the classroom at Clemson.

 • This course includes:

-• A Math Seminar series which prepares you for Clemson’s calculus classes that are heavily focused on the use of logic and algebra.
+• A Math Seminar series that prepares you for Clemson’s calculus classes that are heavily focused on the use of logic and algebra.

 Cost - Free

-This amazing summer opportunity is free for students!
+This summer opportunity is free for students who qualify and are accepted to the program!

 The program covers: